-2) Simple Averaging Method:

-The simple averaging (SAM) method is based on calculating the absolute value of the difference between the average of the even and odd groups of beats within the analysis window, at every sample point within the ST-T complex, and taking the maximum value of the calculated differences within the ST-T complex.
-The SAM method is only an amplitude estimation technique and is essentially equivalent to the amplitude estimation part of the spectral method with a rectangular window.

-3) Spectral Method:

-In our implementation of the spectral method (SM) [5] [27], we utilized Welch's non-overlapping periodogram method of estimating power spectral density and a Hamming window [12].
-The alternans value was considered significant if the kvalue was larger than 3 (where the k-value refers to the spectral ratio index utilized within the SM method for detection purposes [27].
-It can be shown that the periodogram calculated at the frequency of 0.5 cycles/beat is proportional to calculating the difference of even and odd group of beats (or a windowed version of the even and odd beat sequences in the case of a Hamming window) [12], [28].

-4) Modified Moving Average Method:

-The modified moving average (MMA) method was devised as an ad hoc method of calculating average templates for the even and the odd group of beats that are less sensitive to large fluctuations in T-Wave amplitude [29].
+- 2) Simple Averaging Method: The SAM method is based on calculating the absolute value of the difference between the average of the even and odd groups of beats within the analysis window, at every sample point within the ST-T complex, and by taking the maximum value of the calculated differences within the ST-T complex.
+The SAM method is only an amplitude-estimation technique and is essentially equivalent to the amplitude estimation part of the SM with a rectangular window. - 3) Spectral Method: In our implementation of the SM [5], [27], we utilized Welch's nonoverlapping periodogram method of estimating power spectral density and a Hamming window [12].
+The alternans value was considered significant if the k-value was larger than 3 (where the k-value refers to the spectral ratio index utilized within the SM method for detection purposes) [27].
+It can be shown that the periodogram calculated at the frequency of 0.5 cycles/beat is proportional to calculating the difference of even and odd group of beats (or a windowed version of the even and odd beat sequences in the case of a Hamming window) [12]. - 4) Modified Moving Average Method: The MMA method was devised as an ad hoc method of calculating average templates for the even and the odd group of beats that are less sensitive to large fluctuations in T-wave amplitude [28].
 The reported TWA amplitude is the maximum value of the difference between the calculated even and odd templates.
-Note also that, the MMA method is only a TWA amplitude estimation technique and does not include any test of significance (that is, it performs TWA amplitude estimation but no TWA detection).
-In practice, certain steps in the preprocessing/alignment stepsuch as exclusion of beats with abnormal fluctuations in the TP segment (from the end of T-wave to beginning of the Pwave)- are taken to reduce noise artifacts [30].
-However, since in this work a uniform preprocessing/alignment step is utilized independent of the particular TWA detector, the TP segment based noise rejection was omitted.
+Also note that the MMA method is only a TWA amplitude-estimation technique and does not include any test of significance (i.e., it performs TWA amplitude estimation, but no TWA detection).
+In practice, certain steps in the preprocessing/alignment step-such as exclusion of beats with abnormal fluctuations in the TP segment (from the end of T-wave to beginning of the P-wave)-are taken to reduce noise artifacts [29].
+However, since in this paper, a uniform preprocessing/alignment step is utilized independent of the particular TWA detector, the TP-segment-based noise rejection was omitted.